miquelvir/lsds-2025/labs/3-kafka/README.md

 # Building a realtime monitoring system

-Consider a package delivery company called Nozama that has huge fulfillment centers around the world.
-Each fulfilment center receives millions of packages every day, stores them and sends them to customers when they buy an item.
+Consider a company called Nozama that has huge factories around the world.
+Each factory receives millions of packages every day, stores them and sends them to customers when they buy an item.

-The operation engineers at Nozama have been facing many incidents costing the company huge amounts of money:
-- Conveyor belts usualy get stuck when they go above 10m/s.
-- Automatic packaging machines malfunction when the internal temperature is above 35ºC.
-- Too many packages accumulate at the entrance when more than 100k packages arrive in an hour.
-- The time to package delivery is too high when more than 50k orders are received in an hour.
-- Workers performance is much worse when the fulfillment center temperature is above 28ºC.

-Seeing the amount of issues that could be prevented by monitoring and being notified before things get worse, the engineers at Nozama have decided to start adding monitoring (sensors, termometers, counters, ...) to many machines and processes.
+The operation engineers at Nozama have been facing many incidents costing the company huge amounts of money.
+Seeing the amount of issues that could be prevented by monitoring and being notified in realtime, the engineers at Nozama have decided to start adding monitoring (sensors, termometers, counters, ...) to many machines and processes.
+For example:
+- Temperature of machines
+- Conveyor belt speeds
+- Number of packages received
+- Floor temperature
+- ...

-They need you to build a realtime monitoring system such that:
+They need you to build a realtime monitoring system that:
-- the system **ingests all the metrics in near-realtime**.
-For example: `fc.bcn1.packages.received` is the name of a metric they publish into the system with the number of packages received in the `bcn1` fulfilment center.
+- **reads all the metrics from the sources in realtime**
 - allow operations engineers to **create and delete rules**.
-For example: trigger an alarm when `fc.bcn1.packages.received` is above `1000`.
+For example: trigger an alarm when `floor-temperature` is above `30`.
-- **send alarms in real-time** to a Discord channel when the metric value is higher than the rule threshold
+- **send alarms in real-time** to a Discord channel when any rule is triggered .
+For example: send a Discord message when `floor-temperature` is above `30`.

 We will call this system Super Simple Realtime Monitoring System (SSRMS).
 You can check out the [SSRMS demo video](https://www.youtube.com/watch?v=yuPLcAdw5SQ) to better understand how your system must work when you finish the lab.